honzabit/durable-limiter/README.md

 ## How to use
 You can use it as a subworker [as described here](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/).

+## What about pricing?
+How it compares with CF's own rate-limiter?
+Well, it all depends in the use-case.
+You can check out the [cost calculator](https://dl-cost-calculator.dev0x.workers.dev/).

 ## Headers
 * `x-dl-type`: type can be one of `sliding` or `fixed` and describes the algorithm that will be used.
 * `x-dl-scope`: the value of this header is used as the rate-limit scope.